Salted Spade Garden Workshops 2026

-All classes will be held outdoors in the garden at 97 County Road 2150 North, Mahomet (this is our old location and not what currently shows as Salted Spade on Google Maps)
+All workshops will be held outdoors in the garden at 97 County Road 2150 North, Mahomet (this is our old location and not what currently shows as Salted Spade on Google Maps)

 SPADE STUDIO (10:00-11:30am)